-FORM 10)-Q \boxtimes QUARTERLY REPORT PURSUANT TO SECTION 13 ACT OF 1934 OR 15(d) OF THE SECU RITIES EXCHANGE For the quarterly period ended d March 31, 2017.
-OR TRANSITION REPORT PURSUANT TO SECTION 13 ACT OF 1934 OR 15(d) OF THE SECU RITIES EXCHANGE For the transition period from to Commission File Number r: 001-32188 ORAGENIC (Exact name of registrant as spe FLORIDA (State or other jurisdiction of incorporation or organization) 59-3410 (IRS Emp Identification bloyer 4902 Eisenhower Blvd.
-Tampa, Florida 3 (Address of principal execu 33634 813-286-7900 (Issuer's telephone nu Exc cate by check mark whether the registrant (1) has filed all reports require hange Act of 1934 during the preceding 12 months (or for such shorter phas been subject to such filing requirements for the past 90 days.
-Yes eriod that the registrant was requ Data cate by check mark whether the registrant has submitted electronically at a File required to be submitted and posted pursuant to Rule 405 of Regulated that the registrant was required to submit and post such files).
-Yes ation S-T during the preceding 1 com cate by check mark whether the registrant is a large accelerated filer, an a pany, or an emerging growth company.
-See definition of "accelerated filerging growth company" in Rule 12b-2 of the Exchange Act (check one) er", "large accelerated filer", "sn Large accelerated filer Non-accelerated filer (Do not check f smaller reporting company) □ Accelerated filer ☑ Smaller reporting company □ Emerging growth company Indi cate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ Indi cate the number of shares outstanding of each of the issuer's classes of co ommon equity as of the latest pr acticable date:
+FORM 10-Q

+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended March 31, 2018.

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File Number: 001-32188

+(Exact name of registrant as specified in its charter)

+FLORIDA (State or other jurisdiction of incorporation or organization) 59-3410522 (IRS Employer Identification No.)

+4902 Eisenhower Blvd., Suite 125 Tampa, Florida 33634 (Address of principal executive offices)

+813-286-7900 (Issuer's telephone number)

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See definition of "accelerated filer", "large accelerated filer", "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act (check one):

+Large accelerated filer \Box Accelerated filer Non-accelerated filer \Box (Do not check if smaller reporting company) Smaller reporting company \times Emerging growth company If an amarging growth company, indicate by aback mark if the registrant has alasted not to use the extended to transition pariod for complyin 20

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities and Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate the number of shares outstanding of each of the issuer's classes of common equity, as of the latest practicable date:

-As of May 11, 2017, there were 49,274,219 shares of Common Stock, \$.001 par value, outstanding.
+As of May 14, 2018, there were 6,086,635 shares of Common Stock, \$.001 par value, outstanding.